Skip to content

 How Avidly works with integrations

 At Avidly we work daily with businesses who want help to integrate systems for many different reasons.
 We work with adjusted integrations and also with more standardised ones, such as integrating HubSpot with a regular cloud system.
-Before starting an integration project we have a digital meeting with the customer to discuss current API´s and expectations of an integration.
-In this meeting we also talk about the customer's goals of the integration, such as wanting the system to automatically send a note to another system when a deal is created.
+Before starting an integration project we have a digital meeting with the customer to discuss current API´s and expectations of the integration.
+In this meeting, we also talk about the customer's goals of the integration, such as wanting the system to automatically send a note to another system when a deal is created.

 Following this, Avidly creates a Proof of Concept (poc) which is presented to the customer.
 The poc shows our findings, which solution we think is the best one and how we think it should be built.
 The purpose of a Proof of Concept is to ensure the integration suits the reality before we start building it.
 As soon as the poc is approved by the customer, Avidly begins the building of the integration.